cowboy-jude/cowboy-jude/README.md

-Software Engineering student and gamer.
+Game development student and gamer.
 Mainly using Python, Java and C developer.
 He/Him.
 <!---
 cowboy-jude/cowboy-jude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.